yalue/rocm_mega_repo/sources/hcc/llvm-project/llvm/docs/LangRef.rst

     the GHC or the HiPE convention is used. <CodeGenerator.html#id80>`_ This calling convention does not support varargs and requires the prototype of all callees to exactly match the prototype of the function definition.
-"``cfguard_checkcc``" - Windows Control Flow Guard (Check mechanism)
-    This calling convention is used for the Control Flow Guard check function, calls to which can be inserted before indirect calls to check that the call target is a valid function address.
-The check function has no return value, but it will trigger an OS-level error if the address is not a valid target.
-    The set of registers preserved by the check function, and the register containing the target address are architecture-specific.

-    - On X86 the target address is passed in ECX.
-    - On ARM the target address is passed in R0.
-    - On AArch64 the target address is passed in X15.
 "``cc <n>``" - Numbered convention
     Any calling convention may be specified by number, allowing target-specific calling conventions to be used.
 Target specific